jul0105/SwissHackingChallenge2021-WriteUp/10-DH-MITM-lvl2/README.md

+**Important**: This write-up was written on Typora using non-standard markdown features.
+[Please open the HTML file](README.html) if you don't view this using Typora.

 This challenge was very interesting.
 Unfortunately, I made a mistake early on the solving that made me look to wrong paths for a long time.